jcmf/glulx-strings/README.md

       assert = require 'assert'

 Wish I'd thought of that earlier.
 Ah well.
+Maybe I can move it up later.
+I'll have to clean up all this text, too.

 Now I think we have all the ingredients we'll need to finally do the thing!
-We're going to loop through every possible u32 in the code area and see whether it points to something that might be a string.
+We're going to loop through every possible `u32` in the code area and see whether it points to something that might be a string.
 If so, we'll try to decode the string using the appropriate routine defined above.
 This ends up emitting strings in the order